dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 ms.suite: ems
 search.appverid: MET150
 #ms.tgt_pltfrm:
-ms.custom: intune-azure
+ms.custom: intune-azure; seodec18

 ---
 # Configure and use PKCS certificates with Intune

-> [!IMPORTANT]
-> We’re making some improvements to the S/MIME feature described in this article.
-As a result, the S/MIME feature is temporarily removed in Intune.
-When this feature is released, we’ll remove this note.

 Certificates authenticate and secure access to your corporate resources, such as a VPN or your WiFi network.
+Certificates that use a private key and a public  key, also known as PKCS certificates, are commonly used in many organizations.
+Microsoft Intune includes built-in features and settings to use PKCS certificates to secure access and authenticate users to your organizations resources.
+These settings are pushed (or deployed) to devices using device configuration profiles in Intune.

-This article shows you how to export a PKCS certificate, and then add the certificate to an Intune profile.
+This article lists the requirements to use PKCS certificates, shows you how to export a PKCS certificate, and then add the certificate to an Intune device configuration profile.

 ## Requirements